telerik/blazor-docs/components/form/validation.md

 # Form Validation

 To enable validation in the Form for Blazor you can use the `<FormValidation>` nested tag.
-The component works with the Microsoft `DataAnnotationsValidator` as well as any validator that is compatible with the `EditForm` provided from the Browser.
+The component works with the Microsoft `DataAnnotationsValidator` as well as any validator that is compatible with the `EditForm` and `EditContext` provided by the framework.

 In this article: